pieterjanvc/HOLLOW-TREE/README.md

 Data is stored in two separate databases

-* The vector database used for RAG is implemented with DuckDB
-* The original files uploaded to the app can be stored as well depending on the settings
+* The vector database used for RAG is implemented with DuckDB (note that original files uploaded to the app can be stored as well depending on the settings)
 * All app data and logs are stored in a custom SQLite database (schema below).
 This data is used for app operation, monitoring and research